claytonketner/CSCI200_FactorySim/Data-Classes.md

       * public TreeMap<Integer, GUIPart> parts - treemap of the parts
 * Methods:
       * addPart( Integer index, GUIPart part ) - add part in the kit according to the index
-      * removePart( Integer index ) - remove the part from the
+      * removePart( Integer index ) - remove the part from the kit
       * void draw(Graphics2D g, long currentTime) - draws the kit

 ***